digital-land/digital-land.info/application/templates/pages/guidance/publish-data-on-your-website.md

   </div>
 </details>

-You only need to make changes to your dataat your endpoint URL.
+You only need to make changes to your data at your endpoint URL.
 Do not change your endpoint URL when you make updates.

 Create your webpage
 --------------------